 An applicant will receive an additional five points for each competitive preference priority the applicant meets in his or her application (up to 10 points).

 Applicable Regulations: (a) The Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 74, 75, 77, 81, 82, 84, 85, 86, 97, 98, and 99. (b) The regulations for this program in 34 CFR part 662.

 The regulations in 34 CFR part 86 apply to institutions of higher education (IHEs) only.Start Printed Page 57001

 II.
 Award Information

-Estimated Available Funds: The Administration has requested $4,400,000 for new awards for this program for FY 2008.
+Estimated Available Funds: The Administration has requested $15,576,000 for the International Education and Foreign Language Studies Overseas Programs, of which we propose to allocate $5,800,000 for new awards for this program for FY 2011.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.

 Estimated Range of Fellowship Awards: $15,000—$60,000.

 Estimated Average Size of Fellowship Awards: $40,000.

 The Department is not bound by any estimates in this notice.